 Make a foundation chain just as you would for regular crochet.
 (Your pattern will tell you how many chains to make.)
 Don’t know how to make a foundation chain?
 Check out our tutorial right here.

 A crocheted chain has a front side characterized by interlocking “v”‘s and a back side characterized by small bumps.
-In this photo the front side is shown on the left, and the back side is shown on the right.
+In the above photo the front side is on the left, and the back side is on the right.

 Insert the hook into the back bump, yarn over and pull a loop through, leaving it on the Afghan hook.
 Continue with each chain bump..